-State Rep. Julie Calley today voiced her support for a common-sense reform that would help fix crumbling local roads and bridges without a tax increase.
+State Rep. Ann Bollin today voiced her support for a common-sense reform that would help fix crumbling local roads and bridges without a tax increase.

 The proposal, included in House Bills 5582-85 and 5587-88, would eliminate the sales tax on fuel and replace it with an equivalent, revenue-neutral tax on fuel dedicated solely to roads.
 This would dedicate roughly $800 million more per year to road repairs without raising taxes.

-Under the legislation, Calley said all revenue collected by the replacement tax at the pump would be dedicated specifically to local road funding – filling a gap left behind in the governor’s road bonding scheme.
-The administration’s proposal took on $3.5 billion in new one-time debt to be spent on only state-owned roadways, which are about 8% of Michigan roads.
-This revenue-neutral plan will instead result in approximately $800 million annually in additional funding for the other 92% of roads that connect driveways to highways in every corner of the state.
+Under the legislation, Bollin said all revenue collected by the replacement tax at the pump would be dedicated specifically to local road funding – filling a gap left behind in the governor’s road bonding scheme.
+The administration’s proposal took on $3.5 billion in new one-time debt to be spent on only state-owned roadways, which make up about 8% of Michigan roads.
+This revenue-neutral plan will instead result in approximately $800 million annually in additional funding for the other 92% of roads that connect driveways to highways in every corner of the state without harming schools.

 The proposal was referred to the House Appropriations Committee for consideration.

 Rep. Bollin talks about the Michigan Legislature filing a renewed motion to intervene in a lawsuit against the Secretary of State, fighting a Court of Claims decision that would require local clerks to count ballots received in the mail up to two weeks after Election Day.